nimaid/LPHK/README.md

 * Add `CMD` command to run OS commands
   * Make multi-level scary warning dialog boxes when binding to a button (incl during load layout)
   * Give option (and strongly reccomend its use) for users to run command once and verify it does what they want before binding to button (incl during load layout)
-* Add `@LOAD_LAYOUT` header command to load a specified layout
-  * Check if layout currently exists when binding to a button (incl during load layout)
-    * If not, prompt user if they want to continue anyway
 * MIDI output command?
 (Low priority)
 * Load layout header?